Plushenko eager to upstage Chan, silence critics

 REVOLUTIONARY PLUSHENKO

 "I'm a huge cheerleader for Yevgeny Plushenko.
-He's been an incredible asset to our sport, he's really revolutionized the sport throughout his years in competitive skating," Weir told Reuters in a telephone interview.
+He's been an incredible asset to our sport, he's really revolutionised the sport throughout his years in competitive skating," Weir told Reuters in a telephone interview.

 "You wouldn't want to compete in the men's singles competition after having won a medal in the last three consecutive Olympics and not (finish) on the podium in your last Olympics."